exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving a transaction

-- If this is the last transaction required to generate some `propose`, node deletes the data in the corresponding request and its timeouts.
+- If this is the last transaction required to generate some `propose`, node deletes the data about the corresponding request and its timeouts.
 - _According to the main consensus logic_ a commit occurs, if all the necessary conditions are met.